idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 ### Closure relations

-The closure relations used for friction and effective thermal diffusivities are documented in the Pronghorn manual.
+The closure relations used for friction and effective thermal diffusivities are documented in the [Pronghorn manual](https://inldigitallibrary.inl.gov/sites/sti/sti/Sort_24425.pdf).

 !listing /pbfhr/steady/ss1_combined.i block=Materials/alpha Materials/drag Materials/kappa Materials/kappa_s

 ### Variable materials

-Variable materials or VarMats are simply constructs that hold a copy of the variables as material properties.
+Variable materials or `VarMats` are simply constructs that hold a copy of the variables as material properties.
 This makes it easier to formulate kernels in terms of quantities based on the primary variables.
 For example, the fluid energy equation is specified in terms of $\rho c_{pf} T_f$ instead of $T_f$.
-Similarly the momentum advection kernels are specified in terms of $rho u$, the momentum, instead of $u$, the velocity variable.
+Similarly the momentum advection kernels are specified in terms of $\rho u$, the momentum, instead of $u$, the velocity variable.

 !listing /pbfhr/steady/ss1_combined.i block=Materials/ins_fv

 ### Fluid properties

-The fluid properties are similar to Variable Materials but are specific to Pronghorn.
+The fluid properties are similar to variable materials but are specific to Pronghorn.
 They act as an aggregator of both materials properties and variables and allow the computation of closure inputs such as the Reynolds and Prandtl number.